 Mutual knowledge sharing of Crew operations and Indigenous cultural activities fosters lasting relationships and allows Crew to gain a stronger understanding of the cultural significance and values of each Indigenous community.
 Through conversations with the community land departments and the Chief and Council members, Crew obtains insight into community-based initiatives that may require support.
 Visit Our Stories to learn more.

 Supporting Indigenous youth through education and health programs is extremely important to us.
 Through our ongoing dialogue with local community members, we identified an opportunity to support school-aged children from K-12 by providing school supplies to approximately 100 students.
-Crew coordinated the ordering, delivering, and distribution of supplies in advance of the 2019 school year.
+Crew has coordinated the ordering, delivering, and distribution of supplies since 2019.

 Supporting Indigenous youth sports through ‘learn to golf’ and a ‘learn to ski and snowboard’ group, contributes to our future generation’s overall health and wellness.